axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <p class="_speakera">It wasn't the first time, and they will keep doing it.
 There is no bottom to their &lsquo;fiduciary&rsquo; duty.</p>
  <p class="_speakerb">Well, you did it.
 Let&rsquo;s take some time off as we said.
 That will give us time to figure out what is next.</p>

+<h1>The Epiphany</h1>
+ <p>Less than a week later, they had it.
+They were going to start a new company, to do pharmaceutical research.
+David&rsquo;s brand as fortune combined with Xin experience and energy.</p>

 {% include related.html %}